krilor/gossh/README.md

 * file.Exists - creates an empty file if it does not exists
 * apt.Package - install/uninstall apt packages
-* rule.Cmd - run shell commands as Check and Ensure.
+* machine.Cmd - run shell commands as Check and Ensure.
 Check depends on the ExitStatus code.
-* rule.Meta - for constructing meta-rules on the fly.
+* machine.Meta - for constructing meta-rules on the fly.
 This is where imperative mode kicks in.

 ## Usage - give it a spin